What to look for in a removal service

 Can I remove myself from data brokers for free?

 Yes.
 Every legitimate data broker is required to offer an opt-out process, and submitting that request is always free.
-The challenge is finding every site that has your data, navigating each site's unique opt-out process, and then monitoring for re-listings over time.
+The challenge is finding every site that has your data, working through each site's unique opt-out process, and then monitoring for re-listings over time.
 A free scan from Delist.ai shows you which sites have your data, and our removal guide walks through the manual process step by step.

 What is the difference between a removal service and a VPN?

 They solve different problems.
 A VPN protects your internet traffic from being intercepted and hides your IP address from websites you visit.
-A data broker removal service removes personal information that is already published about you on people-search sites -- your name, address, phone number, relatives, and more.
+A data privacy removal service removes personal information that is already published about you on people-search sites -- your name, address, phone number, relatives, and more.
 A VPN prevents future data collection; a removal service cleans up data that has already been collected and published.
 Many people benefit from using both.

 How do I know if a removal service is actually working?

 Look for three things.
 First, the service should show you which specific brokers have your data -- not just a total count.
 Second, it should provide removal status per broker (pending, submitted, verified removed), not just an aggregate percentage.
-Third, run an independent check: after your service reports removals are complete, search for yourself on a few broker sites directly and confirm the profiles are gone.
+Third, run an independent check: after your service reports removals are complete, search for yourself on a few sites directly and confirm the profiles are gone.
 A service that is doing its job should pass this spot-check consistently.

 See what data brokers know about you

-Try Our Free Scan
+Try Our Free Scan →